Skip to Content

 If you’re heading to Thailand, don’t just scoot through Bangkok and make your way out to the islands to some of the best beaches in the world, or dash up to Chiang Mai and Chiang Rai in the Golden Triangle jungle region.

-Thailand is still cheap, relatively speaking, and especially since Covid when prices around the world seem to have gone through the roof!
+One of the best things about Thailand is it’s still cheap, relatively speaking, and especially since Covid when prices around the world seem to have gone through the roof!
 In fact why not stay longer and follow this 3 weeks in Thailand itinerary from the top of the country to the bottom?

 Bangkok street scene